 The day of Dhanteras is of crucial importance as it not only signifies wealth, happiness and peace but also denotes strength and longevity.
 People who worship Lord Dhanvantari by lighting an earthen lamp (Diya) on the threshold of their houses are blessed with good health.
 Want to know if you are blessed with good health or not in the coming year?
 Buy our 2022 Detailed Report!

-Legend behind this festival
+The legend behind this festival

-One of our mythological stories mentions that Yamraj had once asked his attendants: Oh attendants, did you ever feel pity for someone while taking his/her life?
-The attendants replied in positive and told him that once a king named Hansa went for hunting in the forest and got separated from his soldiers.
-He then reached the palace of king Hemraj, who was childless.
-But a handsome son was born to him after the arrival of King Hansa.
-When the child was baptized on the sixth day of his birth, it was foretold that he would die on the forth day after his marriage.
-And as per the forecast, he got married to a beautiful and well mannered girl.
-But death took him away from her as per the prediction.
-Even though the attendants felt really bad for the woman’s condition, they were compelled to take his life as they were bound by Yamraj’s order and thus were helpless.
+One of our mythological stories mentions that Yamraj had once asked his attendants: “Oh attendants, did you ever feel pity for someone while taking his/her life?”
+The attendants replied on a positive note and told him how once a king named Hemraj was distressed as he was childless.
+Somehow, he had a son, however, there was bad fortune attached to this event.
+When the child was baptized on the sixth day of his birth, it was foretold that he would die on the fourth day after his marriage.
+Years went by and he did get married to a beautiful and well-mannered woman.
+But, eventually, death took him away from her as per the prediction.
+Even though the attendants felt really bad for the woman’s condition, they were compelled to take his life as they were bound by Yamraj’s order.

 Birth of Dhanvantri

-The birth of Lord Dhanvantri is mentioned in Shreemad Bhagwat and Sushrut Samhita.
+The birth of Lord Dhanvantri is mentioned in Srimad Bhagwat and Sushrut Samhita.
 Lord Dhanvantari emerged when both gods and demons had churned the ocean.
 He came about with a vessel of Amrit in his hands in the process.
 It is believed that he was born to protect living beings from untimely death, diseases, and sorrows.
 ‘Dhanu’ referred to in the word Dhanvantri symbolizes sorrow and Dhanvantri means the destroyer of sorrows.